KiwiFunk/healthy-habits/README.md

 For mobile the placeholder text is replaced with the content of this class, and then the navigation arrows increment or decrement the index, with checks to prevent out of bounds values.
 With my cards, I have created a function to build the card HTML, using interpolation to add the data from the class where needed.
 A foreach loop then iterates through the array and creates a card for every entry.

 Tooltips have been added on initial page load to prompt the user to click them.
-I felt that perhaps clicking the card my not be intuitive for a lot of users, so adding a prompt is an easy way to explain this function.
+I felt that perhaps clicking the card might not be intuitive for a lot of users, so adding a prompt is an easy way to explain this function.
 Once the card has been clicked the tooltips are hidden, as they are no longer needed.

 For the Navbar I originally planned for a burger menu, however as the site didn't have many pages, I felt the complexity of coding one outweighed the benefits in the timeframe of this project.
 Given it was only 3 links and a toggle for contrast, I opted to simply enlarge it, and center it on mobile layouts using breakpoints.
 This is definitely an area using something like Bootstrap would have come in handy.